namehillsoftware/codefolio/README.md

 # Codefolio

 Codefolio is a basic portfolio renderer for your git projects.
-It is reliant on just 3 items:

-1. A list of git repos
-2. For each git repo, a headline section for each project.
-By default, this will be the first `#` headline and the text within it.
-This can also be configured per project to be a different file.
-3. For each git repo, a headline image for each project.
-By default this will be the first image in the project's README.
-Again, this can be configured per project.

 ## Why?